microsoft/ComplianceCxE/docs/notes/mig/ri.md

 ### Online Archive

-While the recoverable items folder having a separate quota from the mailbox greatly reduces the chance of users being impacted by retention policies or holds, there are still is still a potential risk.
+While the recoverable items folder having a separate quota from the mailbox greatly reduces the chance of users being impacted by retention policies or holds, there is still a potential risk.
 If, for some reason, the RI folder exceeds it's quota, users will no longer be able to delete items.
-To prevent this, it is highly recommended to use Online Archiving.
+To prevent this, it is highly recommended to use [Online Archiving](https://docs.microsoft.com/en-us/office365/servicedescriptions/exchange-online-archiving-service-description/exchange-online-archiving-service-description).

-A default MRM tag exists out of the box which, if Online Archiving is enabled, automatically moves items that are 14 days or older from the primary RI folder to the RI folder within the online archive.
-This helps to ensure that the RI folder doesn't exceed it's quota as the online archive has it's own RI folder with its own Archive:
+A [default MRM tag exists out of the box](https://docs.microsoft.com/en-us/microsoft-365/compliance/increase-the-recoverable-quota-for-mailboxes-on-hold?view=o365-worldwide) which, if Online Archiving is enabled, automatically moves items that are 14 days or older from the primary RI folder to the RI folder within the online archive.
+This helps to ensure that the RI folder doesn't exceed it's quota as the online archive has it's [own RI folder](https://docs.microsoft.com/en-us/microsoft-365/compliance/increase-the-recoverable-quota-for-mailboxes-on-hold?view=o365-worldwide):

 | Location | Not on Hold | On Hold |
 | --- | --- | --- |